How to apply

 - Other grants and bursaries – some offered by faculties to reward you for academic achievement other to help with the general cost of living and tuition while studying at Melbourne.

-If you're planning to move to Melbourne for your studies, check if you're eligible for a place through the Melbourne Accommodation Program offering student beds in partner accommodation close to campus.
+If you're planning to move to Melbourne for your studies, check if you're eligible for a place through University Accommodation offering student beds in partner accommodation close to campus.

 Other accommodation options